 You’re billed monthly for each user account.
 You can add and remove accounts at any time and pay only for the accounts you use during that month.
 You can cancel service at any time without penalty.

 Recommended for: Small organizations with a variable size workforce.

 Annual Plan availability depends on your country, your subscription, and how you pay.
-For details, check out the G Suite Annual Plan information page.

 You’re billed monthly at a discounted rate.
 To earn the discount, you commit to paying a full year’s subscription for your team or company.
 If your team grows, you can purchase more licenses and your monthly rate goes up.
 You can reduce licenses or monthly payments only when renewing your plan at the end of the year.
 If you cancel your subscription before the year is up, you still pay for the full year.